“You Make Me Proud”: Renovation of a Run-Down Home in the Karoo Has SA Inspired

 The fireplace and DIY furniture steal the show

 A major highlight of the renovation involved the fireplace.
-While the creator originally wanted a yellow colour for the tiles around the fireplace, she allowed her followers to vote on the final look.
+While the creator originally wanted yellow tiles around the fireplace, she allowed her followers to vote on the final look.
 The winning colour was green.
-The front door was brought, fixed to perfection and installed.
-To complete the aesthetic, Facebook user Estelle Grobler reupholstered her couch from its original grey to a soft cream white and even got a plant outside for the living room.
+The front door was brought in, fitted to perfection, and installed.
+To complete the aesthetic, Facebook user Estelle Grobler reupholstered her couch from its original grey to a soft cream-white and even added a plant to the living room.

 Watch the Facebook reel here.